US airstrike targets Islamic State member in Afghanistan

 Psaki said the next few days of the mission to evacuate Americans and others, including vulnerable Afghans fleeing Taliban rule, “will be the most dangerous period to date.”

-The White House said that as of Friday morning, about 12,500 people were airlifted from Kabul in the last 24 hours on U.S. and coalition aircraft; in the 12 hours that followed, another 4,200 people were evacuated.
-Psaki said about 300 Americans had departed and the State Department was working with about 500 more who want to leave.
-The administration has said it intends to push on and complete the airlift despite the terror threats.
+The White House said that as of Saturday morning, about 6,800 people were airlifted from Kabul in the past 24 hours on U.S. and coalition aircraft.
+Nearly 112,000 people have been airlifted over the last two weeks, according to the White House.
+The administration has said it intends to push on and complete the airlift despite the terrorist threats.

 Kirby told reporters the U.S. military is monitoring credible, specific Islamic State threats “in real time.”

-Note: This story has been corrected to reflect that the name of the province where the drone strike took place is Nangarhar, not Nangahar